elixir-luxembourg/julia-training/README.md

 If you want to follow the examples, try the stuff interactively and possibly get feedback to your code, you want to install Julia in advance.

-- For session 1, you need just a bare Julia installation (see below)
+- For session 1, you will need just a bare Julia installation (see below).
-- For session 2, install Jupyter notebooks (see below).
+- For session 2, install the support Jupyter notebooks (also see below).
 - For session 3, we will work with distributed computation.
 If you have a remote computer (e.g. a server) available where you can SSH and run the processes there, you may want to prepare a working SSH connection to it, and install Julia there as well.

-## Installing Julia
+## Installing the necessary tools

-Installation of Julia is easy, just follow the instructions for your platform here: https://julialang.org/downloads/platform/
+Installation of Julia is generally easy and straightforward -- just follow the instructions for your platform here: https://julialang.org/downloads/platform/

-TODO: Jupyter installation
+You can install the Jupyter support as follows:

+1. Start Julia, usually by typing `julia` into the console.
+If you are greeted by a colorful logo and a green prompt saying `julia>`, it worked out.
+2. In Julia interpreter, switch to packaging mode by pressing `]`.
+The prompt should change color to blue and display versioning information, likely as `(@v1.5) pkg>`.
+3. To the packaging prompt, type `add IJulia`.
+Very likely, you will see some green messages about new packages and IJulia will get installed without problems.
+If you encounter problems, let us know (ideally send us the red error messages), we will try to help you .

 ## Course materials